DataIntellectTech/TorQ/docs/dataaccess.md

 |Ordering parameter vague.
 Ordering by a column that aggregated more than once|checkordering|checkinputs|
 |Ordering parameter contains column that is not defined by aggregations, grouping or timebar parameter|checkordering|checkinputs|

-### Automatic Query Optimisation
+## Automatic Query Optimisation

 The queries are automatically optimised using `.queryorder.orderquery` this function is designed to improve the performance of certain queries.
 It does this by prioritising filters against the attribute columns defined in `tableproperties.csv`.

-**Developer's Footnote**
+# Further Development

+## Debugging and Optimisation

-The API is designed improve accessibility whilst maintaining a fast query speed.
-The API has a built in query optimiser however: there are cases where the accessibilty impedes the usabilty or the query speed drops below what could be developed.
+A key focus of the API is to improve accessibility whilst maintaining a strong performance.
+There are cases where the accessibilty impedes the usabilty or the query speed drops below what could be developed.
 In these situations one should ensure the user has a query with one of the table attributes, the query only pulls in the essential data and evaluates the output of `dataaccess.buildquery` to see whether the execute query is what is expected.

-### Testing Library
+## Testing Library
 Each subfunction of getdata has thorough tests found in `${KDBTESTS}/dataaccess/`.
 To run the tests:

 1. Set environment variables